 Workers can recover overtime pay up to the two years prior to filing the lawsuit.
 If the worker's employer knowingly violated overtime laws, the employee may recover up to three years of unpaid overtime.

-If you are working more than 40 hours per week without time-and-a-half pay and have been unlawfully denied overtime compensation, fill out our free overtime case review form.
+If you are working more than 40 hours per week without time-and-a-half pay and have been unlawfully denied overtime compensation, fill out our the form on this page.

 Workers who have been unfairly deprived of overtime pay by their employers may be able to participate in an overtime lawsuit.